onion bhaji is a spicy Indian snack of which the main ingredient

 is fried onions.
-In the UK the onion bhaji
+In the UK the onion bhaji has become popular

-with herbs, then fried until golden.
-They have a mild
+and sometimes with herbs, then fried until golden.
+They have

-been given permission to reproduce by another of the
+given permission to reproduce by another of the UK recipe

-recipes.
-If you would like to have a look at their
+If you would like to have a look at their website

-(although I like to eat them just as a snack - Hub-UK)
+I like to eat them just as a snack.)

 teasp Chilli Powder

-and salt into a large mixing bowl.
-Add the chopped
+into a large mixing bowl.
+Add the chopped coriander, onions

 the deep fat fryer to 180ºC / 350ºF.

-thick batter mixing very well so the onions are
+mixing very well so the onions are well coated.

-hot oil and fry until keep warm whilst you cook
+and fry until keep warm whilst you cook the remaining bhajis.

 well on kitchen paper and serve very hot.